-Certain government organizations with policy-making authority may find themselves in a unique role as concerns about GHG emissions arise.
+Organizations that have taken the initiative to develop a GHG inventory often have the opportunity to have a "seat at the table" critical rule-making or standards.
+Sharing GHG inventory experience with relevant policy makers can ensure that emerging GHG policies reflect the practical insights and maximize efficiencies.
+Some agencies may be in the unique position of having policy-making authority as part of their mission, and may find themselves in the position of creating GHG regulations for particular groups.
 The private sector, as well as taxpayers, may find it inconsistent for a public agency to impose regulations for GHG reporting if the public sector (itself a significant emitter) is not participating.
-To the extent that such organizations have developed in-house understanding and experience with operation under GHG reporting programs, they may be in a better position to influence wise and meaningful rules.
+To the extent that such organizations have developed inhouse understanding and experience with operation under GHG reporting programs, they may be in a better position to influence wise and meaningful rules.

 Furthermore, by participating in a reporting regime, the public sector can also act as a demonstration laboratory for developing new methods and efficient procedures that later may be adopted by other organizations.
 These agencies may be the only ones with sufficient latitude to experiment with different methods.
 They also are not constrained by the same profit motives and intellectual property concerns as the private sector, so that the experiences gained can be more widely shared.
+Expertise can also be shared through public forums or open contact with those who request it.
+Such a broad base of knowledge is rarely available elsewhere.
+Public sector experience may be subject to vetting that ensures its reliability.